mongodb/docs/source/reference/configuration-options.rst

    *Default:* ``/data/db/``

    Set this value to designate a directory for the :program:`mongod` instance to store its data.
-Typically locations include:
+Typical locations include:
    "``/srv/mognodb``", "``/var/lib/mongodb``" or "``/opt/mongodb``"

    Unless specified, :program:`mongod` creates data files in the